An International Student’s life in Australia is not a walk in the park.

 3️⃣ If you haven’t earned more than the tax-free threshold, and you didn’t pay any taxes, you may not need to lodge a tax return but you may still need to advise ATO (Australian Taxation Office) about the non-lodgment.

 It is done to let ATO that you don’t need to lodge the tax return for this year.
 You will need to complete non-lodgment advice which can be done online through a myGov account.

 You can also check a tool on ATO’s website for finding out if you need to lodge a tax return or not.

 If you are doing your own tax return, you will need to complete and lodge it any time between 1st July to 31st October.

-However, registered tax agents have special lodgment program and can lodge the tax return even after the 31st October deadline as well.
+However, registered tax agents have a special lodgment program and can lodge the tax return even after the 31st October deadline as well.

 📃 What do I need to file my tax return?

-In order to lodge your tax return in Australia as an international student, you will need few things:
+In order to lodge your tax return to Australia as an international student, you will need few things:

 ✅ ABN – If you worked as a contractor, then you need an Australian Business Number.

 ✅ Photo ID – If you’re getting taxes done from an accountant, you will also need to bring some sort of ID like your passport or your driving license.

 💵 What types of income are included in my tax return?